mariogusman/MS1-Bookdrops/README.md

 ### Further Testing
 - Testing was also made using Google Chrome, including the mobile and responsive views.
 - Various Android and iOS devices were used to test the mobile version.
-- Forms were tested and by posting data to Code Institute's formdump.
+- Forms were tested by posting data to Code Institute's formdump.

 ## Deployment
-### GitHub Pages
+This project is hosted by GitHub Pages.
 ### Code
 - Some parts of the code were imported from public sources such as Bootstrap Documentation page, w3Schools or StackOverflow.
 - These be identified by looking at the comments in the code.